Trying to track down the One True Derby Cocktail is a fool’s errand.

 Given it’s provenance, it’s not surprising that this elegant sour seems to live halfway between Manhattan and Tikiland.

-Extra Link: Robert Hess mixes a bourbon and Bénédictine Derby (video) at Small Screen Network.
+Extra Link: Robert Hess mixes a bourbon and Bénédictine Derby (video) for his Small Screen Network series.

 “Derby Cocktail (Bourbon)” at cold-glass.com : All text and photos Copyright © 2010 Douglas M. Ford.
 All rights reserved.